-I am delighted to introduce you to my fabric collections - Attic, Journeyman and Asian Sojourn - all hand drawn by me in my Somerset studio and printed in England onto British-woven linen.
+I am delighted to introduce you to my fabric collections - Basilica, Attic, Journeyman and Asian Sojourn - all hand drawn by me in my Somerset studio and printed or woven in England.
 From trailing prints and patterned seed heads, exotic birds and small-scale geometrics, my designs are striking and understated, characterised by a bold contemporary colour palette.

 The Attic collection is inspired by a very old, much-loved silk cushion that perched on the back of the sitting room sofa throughout much of my childhood.
 The cushion was inherited from the Belgian side of my family, which led me down a road of Belgian inspired discovery and motifs.
 Namêche, Chardon-Marie and Meuse each reflect elements of design from the original cushion, which was made of five mismatched panels carefully pieced together - depicting flowers and leaves and meandering blocks of colour.